THandley19/GifTastic/README.md

 # Giftastic

-Giftastic is an app that allows user to search for Gifs and "favorite" them to view at a later date.
+Giftastic is an app that allows users to search for Gifs and "favorite" them to view at a later date.

 ## Tech Used